aniolpetit/irwa-2025-group06/project_progress/part_1/IRWA_Part1_Report.md

 ### 2.1 Dataset Overview

 The raw dataset is provided in JSON format containing fashion product records.
 The `inspect_data()` function of [IRWA_Part1_Preparation.ipynb](IRWA_Part1_Preparation.ipynb) displays the basic characteristics of the dataset for initial inspection, although a more thorough examination is performed in [IRWA_Part1_EDA.ipynb](IRWA_Part1_EDA.ipynb).
-Each record includes:
+Each record includes 17 features:

 - _id (unique identifier)
 - pid (product identifier)